Banner with park details: 95 official parks, 40kms of trails, over 1040 acres of parkland, 130,000 bedding plants, 500 trees planted annually

 Centennial Park

-Located at 430 Front Street North, Sarnia ON N7T 7V4.
+Located at 430 Front Street North, Sarnia, Ontario.
 Park hours are 5 a.m. to midnight.

-Centennial Park features award winning floral gardens, children’s play area, flag court, walking trails, and the Suncor Agora stage.
-You can walk along the waterfront to view the beautiful St. Clair River and the Andrew S. Brandt Marina in Sarnia Bay.
+Centennial Park features award-winning floral gardens, a flag court, a playground, a canoe/kayak launch, waterfront walking trails, the Suncor Agora stage, and seasonal food trucks.
 Every winter the park is illuminated with thousands of colourful lights for the Celebration of Lights.

 The Indigenous Community Flag Plaza is located in the south section of Bayshore Park.
 Flags are on display from Aamjiwnaang, Kettle & Stony Point, and Walpole Island (Bkejwanong) First Nations.
 The outer ring of the flag plaza features the Medicine Wheel that embodies the Four Directions, as well as Father Sky, Mother Earth, and Spirit Tree.